Efficient Modeling of Spatial Extremes over Large Geographical Domains: Bayesian inference

-The MCMC steps are quite standard: we update the hyperparameters $\mu(\bm{s}_i)$, $\bm{\theta}$, $\sigma^2_{\mu}$, $\sigma^2$ using Gibbs sampling, and $\psi$, $\gamma$, and $r$ using an adaptive Metropolis-Hastings algorithm.
+The MCMC steps are quite standard: we update the hyperparameters $\mu(\bm{s}_i)$, $\bm{\theta}$, $\sigma^2_{\mu}$, $\sigma^2$ using Gibbs sampling, and $\psi$, $\gamma$, and $r$ using an adaptive Metropolis--Hastings algorithm.
 For the latent random effects, we update $\bm{\varepsilon}_t^*$, $t=1, \ldots, T$, using Gibbs sampling, and $\bm{R}^*_{t}$, $t=1, \ldots,T$, using an adaptive Metropolis-adjusted Langevin algorithm (MALA).
 Because of the independence assumption across time in (\ref{full_model}), we update $\bm{\varepsilon}_t^*$ and $\bm{R}^*_{t}$ (separately for each $k$th vector component) in parallel.
 The sparse SPDE approximation of $Z(\cdot)$ allows fast updating of the vectors $\bm{\varepsilon}_t^*$.
 Furthermore, the low-rank construction of $R(\cdot)$, with compactly-supported basis functions, allows fast updating of $\bm{R}^*_{t}$.
 Finally, we impute the censored observations below the thresholds jointly using Gibbs sampling, thanks to the nugget term $\bm{\eta}$ in \eqref{z_construction_eq} allowing fast univariate updates.
 Full conditional distributions are detailed in the Supplementary Material.

-We implement the MCMC algorithm in \texttt{R} (\url{http://www.r-project.org}).
-For the data application, we generate $100\,000$ posterior samples and discard the first $50\,000$ iterations as burn-in period.
-Subsequently, we thin the Markov chains by keeping one out of five consecutive samples and thus, we finally obtain $10\,000$ samples to draw posterior inference.
-In our simulation study, we halve the burn-in and post-burn-in periods to $50\,000$ and $25\,000$ iterations, respectively, for computational reasons, but we keep the same thinning factor (thus yielding $5\,000$ posterior samples).
+We implement the MCMC algorithm in \texttt{R} (\url{http://www.r-project.org}). { For the data application, we generate 20 parallel chains with $100\,000$ iterations each, and discard the first $50\,000$ iterations as burn-in period.
+Subsequently, we thin each Markov chain by keeping one out of five consecutive samples, and thus, we finally obtain $10\,000$ posterior samples from each chain and overall $200\,000$ samples to draw posterior inference.} In our simulation study, we instead generate a single chain, where we halve both the burn-in and post-burn-in periods to $25\,000$ iterations for computational reasons, but we keep the same thinning factor (thus yielding $5\,000$ posterior samples).
 Convergence and mixing are monitored through trace plots.